Article

 Macbook Pro

-If you're looking for a top-of-the-line laptop that can handle just about anything you throw at it, the MacBook Pro is a solid choice.
-It's Apple's most powerful laptop, with a large Retina display, fast processing speed, and all the features you need to get work done (and then some).
-The laptop is available in 13-, 14-, or 16-inch models and has different configuration options.
-For instance, the 16-inch MacBook Pro has three options with differences in SSD storage and GPU.
+If you’re looking for a top-of-the-line laptop that can handle just about anything you throw at it, the MacBook Pro is a solid choice.
+It’s Apple’s most powerful laptop, with a large Retina display, fast processing speed, and all the features you need to get work done (and then some).
+The laptop is available in 14- or 16-inch models and has different configuration options.
+For instance, the 14-inch MacBook Pro has four options with differences in SSD storage and GPU.

 Its Magic Keyboard, with Touch ID, lets you easily enter emojis, lock your laptop, and perform many system functions at the touch of a key.
 With Touch ID, use your fingerprints to lock and unlock your laptop, make purchases on Apple apps, or use Apple pay on websites.

-The Apple MacBook Pro would be a great choice for graphic designers, video editors, and other creative professionals who need a powerful machine that is easy to use.
-Mac is often the preference for professional creatives because of the simple, streamlined, and stylish Apple OS system and high-quality creative applications (like Final Cut Pro) that run on Apple devices.
+The Apple MacBook Pro is a great choice for graphic designers, video editors, and other creative professionals who need a powerful machine that is easy to use.
+Mac is often the preference for professional creatives due to the simple, streamlined, and sleek design of Apple OS system and high-quality creative applications (like Final Cut Pro) that run on Apple devices.
 The price is high, but a MacBook Pro’s power and versatility make it worth considering.

 MacBook Pro 16-inch specs: